Artemis21/polyfantribes/azanah.md

 ## Techs

 Philosophy -> Maddening
 Free Spirit -> Sacrafice

 ## Abilities

+Madden
-Madden makes a unit attack those around it
+- makes a unit attack those around it
-It is no longer controlled by any tribe and it’s only goal is to do as much damage as possible
+- it is no longer controlled by any tribe
+- it's only goal is to do as much damage as possible
-AI works like Nature Bunny
+- AI works like Nature Bunny

 Disband -> Sacrifice
-Sacrifice can only be done at an altar which costs 10 to build and each sacrifice gives 1 population, and 100p costing 2 stars per
+- can only be done at an altar (costs 10 to build)
+- each sacrifice gives 1 population, and 100p costing 2 stars per *\[sic.]*

 Convert -> Madden